SigaoLi/SigaoLi.github.io/_pages/about.md

 ---

 Welcome!
-I am a Business Analyst and Data Scientist dedicated to transforming complex spatial and statistical data into actionable insights.
+I am a Spatial Data Science Enthusiast dedicated to transforming complex spatial and statistical data into actionable insights.
 I am currently engaged as a Research Volunteer at the [Cognitive Aging Lab](https://psychlabs.torontomu.ca/cal/), where I develop Python automation tools to optimize research workflows in active aging studies.

 I hold a Master's degree in Spatial Analysis and Bachelor's degree in Geographic Analysis from [Toronto Metropolitan University](https://www.torontomu.ca/spatial-analysis/about/), and have completed specialized certificates in Artificial Intelligence and Data Science from the [University of Toronto](https://learn.utoronto.ca/programs-courses/certificates/artificial-intelligence) and the [University of Waterloo](https://watspeed.uwaterloo.ca/programs-and-courses/program-data-science.html#brochure).
 My research interests include: 1.
 Business/Retail Geography, 2.
 Geospatial data modeling, 3.
 Health and Crime Analysis.